-As aforementioned, the best way to protect your garden from pests is monitoring your environment.
+As aforementioned, the best way form of garden pest control is monitoring your environment.
 Higher moisture levels and temperatures will create an environment more prone to insect problems.
 Use dehumidifiers, fans, and air conditioners to prevent issues from arising in the first place.

 How do you identify pests on plants?